pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 Player Input Code
 ~~~~~~~~~~~~~~~~~
-This block of code is able to let the user click on the game board.
-This lets
+This block of code allows the user to interact with the game board.
+The first
-the user click and place an X or an O.
+user has the ability to select a box with the X marker.
+Once the user has
+completed her selection, the second user will have the ability to select their
+box as well.
+The second user will select a box with an O marker.

 .. code-block:: text
     :caption: Handling User Input